SNHU-CS/CS-330/module06/mod6_tutorials.md

+# Module Six Tutorial
-# Section 6-1: The Phong Shading Model
+## Section 6-1: The Phong Shading Model

 The code for this section ([tut_06_01.cpp](./tut_06_01.cpp)) demonstrates how to